xGabou/Gabou-s-Libs/GabousLibs.md

 ### Changed

 ### Fixed
-- Fix a crash related to mixins
+- Fix a crash related to mixins accessors.